hackclub/hackclub/workshops/Tkinter/README.md

 This function will be the next page with another quote.
 If you don't understand just go to the live demo and feel the button workflow [here](https://repl.it/@bezlin/graphics#main.py).
 Ok in this function same as before we are creating a frame and in it, we will displaying another quote and a next button.
 Like that we have created 5 pages.
 On the last page, you can avoid the next button.

-You need to create more functions according to how much pages you want thats it pretty cool.
+You need to create more functions according to how many pages you want that's it pretty cool.

 #### Finally the code will look like this.